 Surface discontinuity – A defect or difference in the outer layer of the pedestrian facility (e.g., sidewalk, bike path, pavement).
 Discontinuities can be vertical, where there is a height difference in the level between two adjoining surfaces or horizontal where there is a gap parallel to the ground.

-Although comments for the 2019 ADA Transition Plan Project are no longer being accepted for inclusion in this version of the Plan (the comment period closed November 1, 2019), we still want to here from you.
 You can always send us your thoughts and suggestions on ADA issues!
-Submit your comments through the online form below or by completing this ADA Comment Form and mailing it to the MCDOT using the address at the bottom of the form.
+Submit your comments online through the link below or by completing this ADA Comment Form and mailing it to the MCDOT using the address at the bottom of the form.

 Please keep in mind that the MCDOT only has jurisdiction over McHenry County highways: these are shown as red lines on the County highway map and in the Athena property viewer.
 Therefore, we can only act on comments for facilities located within McHenry County highway rights-of-ways (i.e., on our roads or intersections crossing our roads).
 Your suggestions can be regarding any of the items described in the previous tab - essentially, anything in County rights-of-ways that may be posing a challenge or hazard to an individual with a disability.